THE MILL MUSEUM PRESENTS

 August 23 The Story of the Bicentennial Wagon Train

-September 27 18th-century Herbal Cures and treatments
+September 27 18 th c.
+Herbal Cures and treatments,

 October 25 Prisons and Prison ships in the Revolution

-November 22 18th-century Bundling, Brides, and Babies
+November 22 18th century Bundling, Brides and Babies

-December 27 Washington Crossing the Delaware and More
+December 27 Washington Crossing the Delaware and more

 The Windham Textile and History Museum preserves, interprets, and shares the rich local legacy of textile production, highlighting its social, cultural, economic, and technological impact on our community, the region, and beyond.